doctorfree/Obsidian-Custom-Discogs/Tools/Discogs/artists2markdown.md

 if [ "${update}" ]
 then
-  echo "Generating markdown for newly added artists in Discogs user ${DISCOGS_USER} collection" else echo "Generating markdown for all artists in Discogs user ${DISCOGS_USER} collection" fi if [ "${DISCOGS_TOKEN}" ] then
+  echo "Generating markdown for newly added artists" else echo "Generating markdown for all artists" fi if [ "${DISCOGS_TOKEN}" ] then